skanzajamal/news-curator/INSTALL.md

 });
 ```

-## Step 5: Configure Environment Variables

-Create a `.env` file with the following variable:
+5. Create a `.env` file with the following variable:

 ```env
 PORT=8080
 ```

-## Step 6: Update `package.json`

-Update your `package.json` to include the following:
+6. Next, update package.json by adding following scripts and also updating the type to module to support import statements.

 ```json
 {